tiwarisanjay/argo-event-workflow-demo/README.md

             NAME                                     READY   AGE
             statefulset.apps/eventbus-default-stan   3/3     51s
         ```
-- Run Script for pre-requisites
+- Run Script for pre-requisites.
+Run all commands manually if you are running it on windows
 ``` bash
 cd prerequisite
 ./createrest.sh